raulinoneto/cat-breeds/README.md

 # CAT BREEDS
 ###### A HostGator code challenge

 When I received this test, I was very happy to have the chance to work at a large company like HostGator.
-As soon as possible, I began to study the requirements and improve my knowledge to apply quickly.
-My first step was to write good documentation, then plan the goals and finally plan an architecture that approach the challenge requirements to my knowledge to optimize the results.
+As soon as I could, I started studying the Challenge’s requirements and to improve my knowledge so I could apply quickly.
+The first step was writing a good documentation, the second was planning the goals and the last one was to conceive an architecture that enhance the results by matching my knowledge with the Challenge’s requirements.

-When I was planning the test application I think that may use complete frameworks like Laravel, Yii2, CakePHP wich them other, but in my concept the test is for the avaliators check my knowledge and abillities so I decided to use minimal packages to use and apply a many things that I learn in my career.
+When I was planning the test application I thought that I could use complete frameworks like Laravel, Yii2, CakePHP, among others.
+However, in my understanding, the test consists on an evaluative process to measure the depth of my knowledge and abilities.
+Therefore, I set forth the many things I have learned in my career by using minimal packages.

 ### The Challenge

 Create a WEB API that consult the [Cat API](https://docs.thecatapi.com/) and show to the Client a Cat Breeds list with a query by name and cache the Cat API results in a MySQL database.

-### System requirements
+### System Requirements

 * PHP 7+
 * Composer